 “The appeal of beer subscription boxes has to be the ease of shopping for good craft beer without leaving the confines of home,” shares Scott Peluso, the creative behind Instagram account Lorenzo the Beer Cat.
 “Plus, it allows customers to purchase beer that may not be readily available to them in their current market or location.”

 And Geriz Ramirez, general manager of Other Half Brewing Co. in Brooklyn, New York, agrees that subscriptions are a great way to discover the latest breweries that keep popping up.
-“In my opinion, a craft beer subscription box should have a great mix of styles from lagers to stouts and sours to IPAs,” he says.
 So, whether you’re looking to expand your access to small-batch brews, or you’re just starting out as a craft connoisseur, we’ve rounded up five beer subscription boxes, plus one focused just on cider, worth trying.

 A Few Things to Consider

 For beer boxes, there are often two main options: customizable or curated.
 With Tavour, for instance, you can toggle between both, electing to either build your own box with what’s available, or opting to let the company make picks for you based on what you already love.
-But customization doesn’t have to stop at hand-picked beer—you’ll also want to consider how often you’re up to receiving shipments (once a month or every other month?) or how many beers per box (popular memberships offer 8- to 12-packs, though this may impact cost).
+“In my opinion, a craft beer subscription box should have a great mix of styles from lagers to stouts and sours to IPAs,” says Ramirez.
+But customization doesn’t have to stop at hand-picked beer—you’ll also want to consider how often you’re up to receiving shipments (once a month or every other month?) or how many cans and bottles per box (popular memberships offer 8- to 12-packs, though this may impact cost).

 Packing and Shipment